tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/regression-analysis.md

 ```
 {{% /codeblock %}}

+### Exporting your findings in Stata
+Alternatively, you can do your regression analysis on Stata.
+First, you should clear your working directory.
+With the command "sysuse auto", we download an example data file provided by Stata itself.

+{{% codeblock %}}
+clear all

+* First,let's install the necesary package

+ssc install estout, replace

+* By typing the command below, you can open an example dataset provided by Stata :

+sysuse auto

+// Using esttab
+eststo clear
+* First regression :

+eststo: regress price weight mpg

+* Second regression

+eststo: regress price weight mpg foreign

+* Generating a table for the two regression results that we generated :

+esttab

+eststo clear

+// Using outreg2 : Alternatively, you can export your results to an excel, pdf or doc file using outreg2 commandFir

+clear all

+* First,let's install the necesary package

+ssc install outreg2, replace

+sysuse auto

+* First regression :

+regress price weight mpg
+outreg2 using RegressionResults.doc, replace ctitle(Model 1)

+* Second regression

+eststo: regress price weight mpg foreign
+outreg2 using RegressionResults.doc, append ctitle(Model 2)
+{{% /codeblock %}}

 {{% example %}}
 [This tutorial](https://dprep.hannesdatta.com/docs/building-blocks/regression-analysis/) outlines how to run, evaluate, and export regression model results for the `cars` dataset.
 In particular, it analyzes the relationship between a car’s speed and the stop distance.